 Perimeter Security Line: It is advised to allow 30 minutes to go through the perimeter security, more at peak times.
 There is no way to skip the security line and even if you are not planning to visit the tower, you still need to go through security to walk underneath the tower.
-Those with pre-booked tickets may be able to join a fast-track lane.
+Those with pre-booked tickets and restaurant reservations may be able to join a priority fast-track lane.

 Elevator to 2nd Floor Line: The general ticket queues for the elevators from the esplanade to the second floor can be long and can take up to 2 hours (although normally 1 hour or less) during peak times of the year.
 But if you have a timed ticket, you will have access to a fast-track line that you can join to go through the second set of security and access the elevator.

-Stairs Queue: After going through security, there is normally no wait or only a short wait to access the stairs as the line moves quickly and most visitors take the elevator.
-On average it takes visitors 30 to 40 minutes to walk up the stairs, and a bit less to walk down.
+Stairs Access Queue: If you have pre-booked your ticket or after you purchase your ticket, there is normally only a short wait, or no wait, to access the stairs as the line moves quickly.
+On average it takes visitors about 30 minutes to walk up the stairs (674 steps to 2nd floor), and a bit less to walk down.

 Summit Elevator Line: If you are planning to access the summit, the line during busy times can be up to a 1 hour wait as there is no timed entry.
 Although this line is normally no longer than 20 to 30 minutes.
 There are no public stairs to the top floor of the tower, so the elevator is the only access point.